AeroRust/AeroRust.github.io/backgroundOnAeroRust.md

 ##### What is the AeroRust community?

 The AeroRust community is an initiative to propel new contributors into the world of open source and the aerospace industry.
 The term aerospace is derived from the words aeronautics and spaceflight.
-The aerospace industry is engaged in the research, development, and manufacture of flight vehicles, including unpowered gliders and sailplanes , uncrewed aerial vehicles (UAVs), lighter-than-air craft, heavier-than-air craft (both fixed-wing and rotary-wing), missiles, space launch vehicles, and spacecrafts (crewed and uncrewed) etc.
+The aerospace industry is engaged in the research, development, and manufacture of flight vehicles, including unpowered gliders and sailplanes , uncrewed aerial vehicles (UAVs), lighter-than-air crafts, heavier-than-air crafts (both fixed-wing and rotary-wing), missiles, space launch vehicles, and spacecrafts (crewed and uncrewed) etc.
-The idea is to provide information, materials, tools, crates and etc. to hobbyists and industry leaders, primarily in the Rust language, which is picking up speed and it's already making a change in other industries and inspiring changes in other languages and communities.
+The idea is to provide information, materials, tools, crates and etc. to hobbyists and industry leaders, primarily in the Rust language, which is picking up speed, already making a change in other industries and inspiring changes in other languages and communities.
 More on this in the Rust benefits section coming up.

 ##### Who is it for?
 Who can participate?